 More than half of Safe at Home program participants are school-aged children.
 School administrators may also encounter adult program participants as students or as school employees.

-- State, county and local government agencies are required to use the Safe at Home substitute address (a P.O.
-Box in Sacramento) in lieu of the residence address for all internal and external records created on behalf of a participant. (per Government Code §6207)
+- State, county and local government agencies are required to use the participant's designated Safe at Home mailing address in lieu of a Safe at Home participant's confidential address for public records. (per Government Code §6207)

-- Each participant certified by the Secretary of State receives a laminated Authorization ID card that displays his or her name, signature, Safe at Home P.O.
-Box address, four digit authorization number, expiration date, and the Secretary of State’s toll-free number: (877) 322-5227.
+- Each participant certified by the Secretary of State receives a laminated Authorization ID card that displays his or her name, signature, designated Safe at Home mailing address, four-digit Authorization ID number, expiration date, and the Secretary of State’s toll-free number: (877) 322-5227.

-- When the parent, guardian or student participant presents his or her authorization ID card and the Student Record Information Letter, the school administrator(s) must accept and use the Safe at Home substitute P.O.
-Box address (shown on the card) in lieu of the participant’s actual residence address.
+- When the parent, guardian or student participant presents his or her Authorization ID card, the school administrator(s) must accept and use the participant's designated Safe at Home mailing address (shown on the card) in lieu of the participant’s confidential address.

-- For emergency card purposes and to establish school district eligibility, if required, the actual physical address of the participant should be provided and records containing this information should be kept in a confidential location and not shared with other parents or staff.
+- For emergency card purposes and to establish school district eligibility, the participant's residence address may be required.
+Records containing a participant's confidential address information should be kept in a confidential location and not shared with the public.

 - If there are any concerns, please contact the Safe at Home program at (916) 653-1769.